In this guide I’ll explain how to take apart an Acer Aspire 5100 laptop.

 If you are replacing the hard drive with a new one, you’ll have to transfer the mounting bracket to a new drive.

-1. Carefully spread latches on both sides of the memory module until it pops up at a 30 degree angle.
+1. Carefully spread latches on both sides of the memory slot until the module pops up at a 30 degree angle.

-2. Pull the memory module by the edges.
+2. Pull the module out by the edges.